 How Much Was Donated Through Crypto Philanthropy in 2021?

 For several reasons, 2021 was a watershed year for Crypto Philanthropy.
 Most notably, the crypto community donated cryptocurrency in record numbers in 2021, giving more than $69 million to charitable causes via The Giving Block and surpassing the totals from 2020 by a wide margin.

 This increased giving could be attributed, in part, to the crypto market’s “bull run” performance, which resulted in the appreciation of many crypto assets.
 Second, the diversity of assets donated to charities in 2021 reflected the evolution of the crypto and blockchain ecosystem.
-Throughout the year, The Giving Block widget added support for additional stablecoins, governance tokens, and more.
+Throughout the year, The Giving Block Donation Form added support for additional stablecoins, governance tokens, and more.
 As a result, the ability to donate more than 70 cryptocurrencies by December 2021 almost certainly contributed to the greater donation volume compared to the prior year.
 Finally, the deadline to be eligible for the tax benefits of donating cryptocurrency helped fuel the swell of year-end donations.

 Tax and market-driven motivations aside, these donors are compelled to support charitable causes because of an altruistic desire to make a positive difference in the world and the lives of others.
 This trend may be explained by the fact that a large share of crypto users are Millennials, one-third of whom view themselves as philanthropists regardless of their overall net worth or giving power relative to others.

 Additionally, the crypto community is engaged in constant conversation about the growing list of use cases for crypto assets and technology—partaking in Crypto Philanthropy, as with other use cases, is a way for crypto enthusiasts to promote and celebrate the relevancy of cryptocurrency in the real world.